Learning how to forgive your spouse for being unfaithful is possible.

 I usually find I’ve been unknowingly dwelling on things that hinder my healing and joy.

-These 5 steps are a start and they will be important pieces of the puzzle as you make your journey to healing and forgiveness.
+- These 5 steps are just a start as you make your journey to healing and forgiveness.

 Forgiveness may seem impossible right now as you walk through the grief and anger of your spouses affair, but it is attainable in time.